Sometimes students are not sure when to quote directly and when to paraphrase.

 Example of a good use of quotation:

 After the Challenger disaster of 1986, it was learned that NASA was so anxious to launch the shuttle that it had overlooked certain safety measures.
-Nobel physicist Richard Feynman later observed that "for a successful technology, reality must take precedence over public relations, for nature cannot be fooled" (cited in Katz, 1999).
+Nobel physicist Richard Feynman later observed that "for a successful technology, reality must take precedence over public relations, for nature cannot be fooled" (Feynman, 1986).

 Feynman's credentials and fine wording of his comment deserve quotation here.